Houston's Line of

 Buried: Forest Park Cemetery, Lawndale, Section J, Plot 144, Space 5

-Lewis Richardson perished as the result of a heart attack while fighting an intense apartment fire at 1400 Richmond Avenue near Yaupon Street.
-Captain Richardson and his crew were attacking the fire from inside one of the apartments units, when he emerged from the apartment complaining of chest pain.
-He collapsed on scene and transported to Ben Taub Hospital where attempts to revive him were unsuccessful. |
+Lewis Richardson perished as a result of a heart attack while fighting an intense apartment fire located at 1400 Richmond Avenue and Yaupon Street.
+Captain Richardson and his crew were attacking the fire from inside one of the apartments units when he emerged from the apartment complaining of chest pain.
+He collapsed on scene and was transported to Ben Taub Hospital where attempts to revive him were unsuccessful.
+Lewis enlisted into the United States Army, September 20, 1942 and served during World War II.
+He was discharged and came home in January of 1946.
+He was survived by his wife of twenty-seven years, Dreba and their daughter Randi, who was twenty-five years old at the time of her father’s death. |

-Esker Jackson Rogers
+Esker Jackson "Jack" Rogers

 Died: August 22, 1934, at age 28